Will there be radio interference when spring approaches?

 Snow and sleet during the melting season contain a lot of water.

-, when a thick water film occurs, a large amount of radio wave attenuation occurs.
+Snow containing a lot of water adheres to the surface of the antenna., when a thick water film occurs, a large amount of radio wave attenuation occurs.

 When the antenna surface is treated with Super hydrophobic...